RedBearAK/toshy/README.md

 - KEYBOARD TYPE: The Toshy config file tries to automatically identify the "type" of your keyboard based on some pre-existing lists of keyboard device names, which do not have many entries yet.
 So your keyboard may be misidentified, leading to modifier keys in the "wrong" place.
 BE PREPARED to identify the name of your keyboard device (try `toshy-devices` in a terminal) and enter it into the correct list in the config file to fix this problem.
 There is an editable "custom" list where the entry should be retained even if you reinstall later.

-Go to the FAQ entry for more info:
+Go to this FAQ entry for more info:

 [Keyboard Type Not Correct](#my-keyboard-is-not-recognized-as-the-correct-type)

-> [!NOTE]
-> Please take the time to FILE AN ISSUE if you encounter this, whether or not you are able to fix it on your own.
-Include your device name and what type it should be.
-The goal is to populate the default keyboard name lists so that this becomes a very unusual problem going forward.
-The bigger goal of Toshy has been to allow a mixed-type environment where you can use any combination of Apple, Windows (PC), IBM or Chromebook keyboards together without thinking about switching types.

 - May have issues installing on distros not on the "tested" list below.
 Try the `--list-distros` and `--override-distro` options (separately) with the installer, if you think your distro is closely related to one on the list.

 - May seem to run at login, but not do any remapping, needing `toshy-config-verbose-start` in the terminal to troubleshoot.
 Or, it may just need a restart of the services from the tray icon or with `toshy-services-restart`.

-- May cause the keyboard in some odd circumstances after install/reboot to have no output (default emergency bail out key is F16, which can be changed in the config file before rebooting).
-If you don't have F16 on your keyboard, you may need to stop and restart the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse.
+Check the output of `toshy-services-log` and `toshy-services-status` first to see if there is an obvious error message that explains the problem.
+Like not having a compatible GNOME Shell extension installed/enabled to support a Wayland+GNOME session.

 - The Wayland+KDE (Plasma) solution is better now.
 It should be possible to install under some desktop that is not KDE, then log into KDE on the same system and have Toshy working.
-If you're not having the issue described above.
+If you're not having the issue described at the start of the README.

-- Some distros have no `journalctl` output for the user services, for unknown reasons.
+- Some distros have no `journalctl` output for `systemd` "user" services, for unknown reasons.
 I've seen this on Arcolinux, the RHEL clones.
+If you have some understanding of why this happens, please open an issue thread.

-- On a dual-init distro like MX Linux, if you install Toshy while using SysVinit it will avoid installing the `systemd` packages and services.
-If you then switch to `systemd` at the boot screen you'll need to re-run the Toshy installer once under `systemd` to make it work automatically like it does on other distros using `systemd`.
+- On a dual-init distro like MX Linux, if you install Toshy while using SysVinit (default on MX) it will avoid installing the `systemd` packages and service unit files.
+If you then switch to `systemd` at the boot screen (from the "Advanced" menu) you'll need to re-run the Toshy installer (only once) while using `systemd` to make Toshy work automatically like it does on other distros where the default is `systemd`.

 # Toshy README